Stylback/stylback.se/_posts/2023-07-23-static-website.md

 I will make the following assumptions:

-- You have access to a server
+- You have access to a server.
-- You have Docker installed and configured
+- You have Docker installed and configured.
-- You have Nginx Proxy Manager installed and configured
+- You have Nginx Proxy Manager installed and configured.
-- You own a domain
+- You own a domain.

-If you lack any of these and need help getting started, take a look at my own self-hosted server implementation on [GitHub](https://github.com/Stylback/home-server).
+If you lack any of these and need help getting started, take a look at my own self-hosted server project on [GitHub](https://github.com/Stylback/home-server).

 ### Initial setup